Back Bay, New Brunswick: Aquaculture

 A process called Integrated multi-trophic aquaculture in the Bay includes Atlantic cod, saccharina latissima (sugar kelp), alaria esculenta (winged kelp), blue mussels, and Atlantic salmon, produced in a collaborative project by the University of New Brunswick and Fisheries and Oceans Canada, and Cooke Aquaculture.

-There is a large aquaculture presence in Back Bay with the main business being Cookes Aquaculture and Mowi.
+There is a large aquaculture presence in Back Bay with main businesses such as Cookes Aquaculture and Mowi.
 There is also a lobster processing plant located in Back Bay which is owned by Bayshore lobster.
 There is also a large commercial fishing industry with the main fisheries being Lobster, Scallop, fish dragging, and rockweeding.